vmware-archive/datadog-api-tools/README.md

 # json to datadog

-This tool takes a json object like this
+This tool takes a json object like this from `STDIN`

 ```
 {